 The different Hmong groups

-In Vietnam and Laos, not all the Hmong are exactly the same group.
+In Vietnam and Laos, not all the Hmong are the same group.
 Each Hmong group can have different cultures, festivals, and traditions.
 Some of them also have different religions, with some groups being Christain based.

-Some of the more common groups are:
+Some of the more common Hmong groups:

 - Black Hmong (Hmoob Dub or Hmong Dou)